prudhviedu/terraform-test/README.md

-# Basic Two-Tier AWS Architecture
+<!# Basic Two-Tier AWS Architecture

 ## Overview Terraform

-<!This provides a template for running a simple two-tier architecture on Amazon Web services.
+This provides a template for running a simple two-tier architecture on Amazon Web services.
 The premise is that you have stateless app servers running behind an ELB serving traffic.

 *To* simplify the example, this intentionally ignores deploying and getting your application onto the servers.
 However, you could do so either via
 [provisioners](https://www.terraform.io/docs/provisioners/) and a configuration management tool, or by pre-baking configured AMIs with